tymyrddin/purple/source/docs/audits/supportive/ai-in-audits.md

 # Use of AI in audits

 AI tooling is entering audit and compliance workflows faster than the governance frameworks for using it have matured.
 That gap is worth acknowledging before picking tools.
-The sections below cover where AI genuinely adds value in audit work, what to watch for when deploying it in a compliance context, and EU-specific considerations including the AI Act.

 ## Where AI adds value